Seabreg/mozillacacheview/readme.txt

 ===================

 This utility works on any version of Windows, From Windows 98 to Windows
-10. You can use this utility even if Firefox/Mozilla is not installed on your system, as long as you have the entire cache folder that you want to inspect.
+10. For Firefox 64-bit, you have to download the 64-bit version of this tool.